Best Project Management with Dependencies Shortlist

 - Lacks pricing transparency

-Podio is a versatile project management platform designed to streamline business workflows.
+Podio is a versatile project management platform designed to improve your business workflows.
 It is best for creating a highly customizable work environment that adapts to your team's specific needs and processes.

 Standout features and integrations: